NatWeiss/RapidGame/README.md

 	npm install rapidgame -g

 And, create a cocos2d-x game named "HeckYeah".
-Make sure to run Command Prompt or Cygwin as administrator when doing this on Windows!
+Make sure to run this command in Cygwin as administrator if you're using Windows:

 	rapidgame create cocos2dx "HeckYeah" org.myorg.heckyeah

 Or, a Unity game named "ZombieMatrix":

-	rapidgame create unity "ZombieMatrix" com.myompany.zombiematrix
+	rapidgame create unity "ZombieMatrix" com.mycompany.zombiematrix

 For usage instructions: